Metalworking Machinery & Equipment

-Date March 2019
+Date March 2021

-- Manufacturers are limiting new equipment discounts
+- Manufacturers are pulling back on previously steep new equipment discounts.

 By the Numbers

-Machine shops make up the industry’s largest market, which is driven by the performance of downstream markets such as automotive, aerospace, oil and gas, construction, agriculture, and mining.
-Asset groups commonly found in CNC machine and fabrication shops include machining centers, turning centers, laser cutters, punch presses, roll formers, turret punches, press brakes, and shears.
+Machine shops make up the industry’s largest market, which is driven by the performance of downstream markets such as automotive, aerospace, oil and gas, construction, agriculture and mining.
+Asset groups commonly found in CNC machine and fabrication shops include machining centers, turning centers, boring mills, laser cutters, punch presses, roll formers, turret punches, press brakes and shears.
 Lending institutions often have clients in these market segments, and asset-based lending is commonly predicated on these types of assets because of the versatility and historically wide marketability of the equipment.

-As of December 2018, there were over 6,200 businesses in the U.S. metalworking machinery manufacturing industry representing an annualized decrease of 0.6 percent over the past five years.
-The decrease is a result of continued competition from affordable imports and domestic manufacturers’ efforts to relocate abroad.
-Many businesses in this industry have a machine shop department, fabrication department, or maintenance department, all of which utilize different types of metalworking equipment.
+Processes within industry businesses often include machining, production, fabrication and maintenance, all of which utilize different types of metalworking equipment.
 The metalworking industry is very broad; however, the equipment used in the industry is relatively standard and typically universal across smaller market segments.
-As a result, on an overall basis, these asset groups have historically tended to be easily salable, and the market for used equipment is relatively stable.
+As a result, these asset groups have historically tended to be easily salable on an overall basis.

 CNC Equipment Market Showing Signs of Improvement: CNC machines process a piece of material to meet specifications by following a coded programmed instruction and without a manual operator.
 The used CNC equipment market tends to be very cyclical relative to the performance of downstream markets.